-No False Alarms – Automist Smartscan has a robust double knock trigger which uses a combination of smoke, heat, and rate of rise.
+Prevent False Activation – Automist Smartscan has a robust double knock trigger which uses a combination of smoke, heat, and rate of rise.
 Therefore, it is not prone to false activations.

 Lack of disruption - Typically installed in just a few hours with minimal impact to the building—in part due to the use of flexible high pressure hoses, which do not need to go through the ceiling.

 Faster Approval – Automist Smartscan is covered by an LABC registered detail, EW534, allowing rapid local authority building control approval.
 It has met the fire performance standards outlined in BS 8458.

 Traceability - Each installation is logged in a central database including everything from the software version to the component batch numbers.
 Each unit also has a 'black box' for capturing fire incident data which can be useful during an insurance claim.

 Low Maintenance – Annual tests of the full system operation from detection to activation are quick and simple—usually taking only a few minutes.